 What Does Platinum Elite Status Get You?

-If you try to earn the Platinum elite, you must stay 40 nights or earn 40,000 base rewards each calendar year – not an easy task for most.
-And it’s worth having.
+To earn the Platinum Elite, you must stay 40 nights or earn 60,000 base rewards each calendar year – not an easy task for most.
+And it’s worth having Platinum Elite.

 From personal experience, I can tell you that I have received a room upgrade from over a hundred stays every single time except for once.
 The room upgrades are game-changers.
 You go from the cheapest available room to the lushest of suites available.
 I’ve had two-bedroom suites that were bigger than some houses, over 1,000 square feet!